minidogg/splp/README.md

 # SPLP
 Simple Playlist Player (SPLP) is meant to be a simple tool for loading audio files and listening to them.

+## Note
+This is meant to be my pet project.
+If you are looking to work on an extensive audio player, please just make your own or a fork of this one.

 ## Features
 - Playlist
 - Playlist shuffling